wp-plugins/boxers-and-swipers/readme.txt

 == Changelog ==

+= 1.6 =
+Fixed the problem that generates the header and footer duplicate code.
+Be able to limit the use each of category and archive.

 = 1.5 =
 Be able to be operated without having to put a link = "file" to the short code when you use the gallery.